-Regardless of how you attend your first AA meeting, whether it be through our platform, zoom, a face to face meeting or telephone, you should receive a very warm welcome.
+Regardless of how you attend your first CA meeting, whether it be through our platform, zoom, a face-to-face meeting or telephone, you should receive a very warm welcome.

-Cocaine Anonymous place an importance on welcoming new people seeking recovery from addiction in to their meetings.
+Cocaine Anonymous places importance on welcoming new people seeking recovery from addiction into their meetings.

 How Cocaine Anonymous works

 Cocaine Anonymous members apply the 12 Steps of Alcoholics Anonymous to their lives.
 This brings about a huge shift in thinking and behaviour that enables them to stay clean from substances.

 The organisation also places importance on connection with like-minded others and encourages members to help and support one another.